liammcmillen/gpt-4o-agent/README.md

 ## Prerequisites

-- Linux (Only tested on Debian 12)
+- Linux (I run Debian, if you use something different, make sure to adjust the system prompt)
 - Python 3.8+
 - OpenAI API Key